FDio/csit/docs/job_specs/report_iterative/3n-skx/vpp-mlr-00.md

 1c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm
 2c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm
 4c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-##### dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-1c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-2c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-4c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm
 ##### eth-l2xcbase-eth-2vhostvr1024-1vm
 1c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2vhostvr1024-1vm
 2c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2vhostvr1024-1vm